 fought his battle against Maxentius

 By 324 AD Constantine killed off the last of the other Emperors, and ruled alone.
 In the same year he founded a new capital city in the East at Constantinople (modern Istanbul), to reflect the growing weakness of the Western part of the Roman Empire and the strength of the Eastern part.
 Constantinople means the city of Constantine.
 Constantinople was also halfway between the fighting against the Germans in the north and the fighting against the Sassanids in the East, making it easier for the Emperor to get where he needed to be.
+And maybe living there also made it easier to trade with the very rich Guptan Empire in India.

 The Roman Empire, by Don Nardo (1994).
 For middle schoolers and high schoolers - from Augustus to the fall of Rome.